PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the National Key R\&D Program of China, No. 20222D0160100.
+This work was supported by the National Key R\&D Program of China (No. 2022ZD0160102).
+This work is also supported by Shanghai Artificial Intelligence Laboratory.
+This work was done during their internship at Shanghai Artificial Intelligence Laboratory by Haoyi Zhu, Honghui Yang, Xiaoyang Wu, Di Huang, Sha Zhang, and Xianglong He.

-We acknowledge the Research Support, IT, and Infrastructure team based in the Shanghai AI Laboratory for their provision of computation resources and network support.
-This acknowledgement extends particularly to the individuals on the team, namely Xingpu Li, Jie Zhu, Qiang Duan and Rui Du.

-We would also like to express our appreciation to Prof. Sida Peng from Zhejiang University, Dr. Lei Bai, Dr. Xiaoshui Huang, Dr. Yuenan Hou, Mr. Jiong Wang, Mr. Kaixin Xu, Miss Chenxi Huang, Mr. Zeren Chen, Mr. Peng Ye, Mr. Shixiang Tang from Shanghai AI Laboratory and Mr. Jiaheng Liu from Beihang University for their help and valuable discussions during the conduction of this research, which have significantly enhanced the quality of this work.
-We are grateful for their contributions and acknowledge their role in the development of this work.
+We thank the Research Support, IT, and Infrastructure team at Shanghai AI Laboratory, especially Xingpu Li, Jie Zhu, Qiang Duan, and Rui Du, for providing computational resources and network support.
+We also appreciate Prof. Sida Peng from Zhejiang University, Dr. Lei Bai, Dr. Xiaoshui Huang, Dr. Yuenan Hou, Mr. Jiong Wang, Mr. Kaixin Xu, Miss Chenxi Huang, Mr. Zeren Chen, Mr. Peng Ye, Mr. Shixiang Tang from Shanghai AI Laboratory, and Mr. Jiaheng Liu from Beihang University for their valuable discussions and contributions, which significantly enhanced this work.

 {